We generally see the term FQDN or

 Now we came to the real topic.
 We have learned the basics which creates FQDN.
 Fully qualified means the whole and domain name cames after that.
 Fully qualified domain name consist of

 Host name + Domain name .
 FQDN specifies the host whit out any extra description.
 For example:

 www or web services.

 Normally while surfing the internet we can type URL as poftut.com.
 This is not a fully qualified domain name even does not provide the hostname.
 But the browser automatically add www as default as it expects from us to surf in

 Partially Qualified Domain Name

-Host names can be named as Partially Qualified Domain Names.
-Because host names do not provides the domain name.
-We can only use host name if we know or automatically add the domain name to the host name.
-For example if we are in the same domain we can use PQDN for communication and specification.
+Hostnames can be named as Partially Qualified Domain Names.
+Because hostnames do not provide the domain name.
+We can only use the hostname if we know or automatically add the domain name to the hostname.
+For example, if we are in the same domain we can use PQDN for communication and specification.